 Seth Singh Jennings

-Seth joined The Legal 500 as US Editor in August 2015.
-Previous to that he worked for another well-known legal publisher, starting as a researcher before being promoted to US deputy editor and, later, head of training.
+Seth joined The Legal 500 as US Editor in August 2015 and has since added the editorship of the Canada edition to his remit.
+Prior to joining Legalease Ltd, he worked for another well-known legal industry publisher.
 Prior to entering legal publishing, Seth freelanced as a writer and editor on a range of printed publications and websites.
 He is also a qualified journalist (NCTJ).
 Interests outside of work include food and food blogging, sports - football and tennis in particular - and travel.

 Phone: 0207 031 0016